 Wine and Dine

 Coconuts are a major part of many dishes in the Maldives and can be served in grated form, as milk or as coconut oil which is used to deep fry foods.
-A few popular dishes include Garudhiya, a fish broth served with rice, lime, chili and onions.
+A few popular dishes include Garudhiya, a fish broth served with rice, lime, chilli and onions.
 Mas Huni, which is the most popular breakfast food in the country, is shredded smoked fish with grated coconuts and onions.
-And for those who love a barbeque taste they should try Fihunu Mas, barbecued fish that has been basted with chili.
+And for those who love a barbeque taste, they should try Fihunu Mas, barbecued fish that has been basted with chilli.

 Action and Adventure

 It’s said that almost half of the visitors to the Maldives are doing so with the intention of snorkelling or diving, and sometimes in fact both.
 Even those who hadn’t really entertained the notion of doing so, usually find themselves wanting to the very moment they see the crystal clear waters for the first time.
-Through the azure ocean you can see colourful fish and coral line the waters and it’s a fun activity for the whole family, whether you’re a new learner or a seasoned pro.
+Through the azure ocean, you can see colourful fish and coralline waters and it’s a fun activity for the whole family, whether you’re a new learner or a seasoned pro.

 Life's a Beach

 If life's a beach, then life’s also the Maldives.
 These are some of the best beaches on the planet.
 Enormous sandbanks appear out of the ocean.
 Sometimes underwater, they are then exposed by the tides, which creates your own private, slowly receding paradise.
 On the larger islands, the beaches are flanked by lush vegetation, essential to keeping back the ever-increasing rise of sea level.
 Even though these resorts are popular holiday destinations, due to clever management and a recent governmental focus on sustainability and the climate, you’ll find that moments of peace and seclusion can still be found as tourist numbers are controlled by regulations on construction.